janholinka/bs-table/README.md

 </table>
 ```
 For specification title of column use **data-title="Text of title"** attribute.
 If column does not contain AngularJS binding expression then you have to add **data-type="command"** attribute to the column.

+If you want to handle click event on header column then you can add **data-header-click="HeaderColumnClick()"** attribute.

 4) Add this js code to your controller